defeat the enemy, strongholds and spiritual warfare

 Hey Friend!

 I have Jordan Raynor here and am super excited.
-This is someone I personally follow; someone who really stands in this entrepreneurial space with truth and conviction.
+This is someone I follow; someone who stands in this entrepreneurial space with truth and conviction.
 He is so purposeful and does not mince words.
-I absolutely love the message and the mission Jordan stands for.
+I love the message and the mission Jordan stands for.

 Jordan is a leading voice in the faith and work movement.
-He really looks at how work is Biblical, glorifies God, and how we should be excited about doing our best, working as hard as we possibly can with God & for God in whatever it is that we’re called to do.
+He looks at how work is biblical, glorifies God, and how we should be excited about doing our best and working as hard as we possibly can with God and for God in whatever we’re called to do.

 Jordan Raynor is also a dad and husband who lives in Tampa.
-The wisdom this man drops in this conversation is something you can plant as seeds of truth in your heart to lean into and live by them.
+The wisdom this man drops in this conversation is something you can plant as seeds of truth in your heart to lean into and live by.

 Jordan Raynor Shares How to Find Eternal Purpose While Glorifying God in Your Daily Work